 After lengthy talks, management have introduced more Saturdays as normal hours into Openreach Service Delivery.However numbers are contained and more members have gone to 9 day fortnight and 4 day week.
 The union is also seeking cuts to late cover since it appears to add little to getting the job done.
 Frames have already trialled a cut in lates successfully.

 BT Fleet continues to provide more services to a greater number of companies.
 This in turn is putting practical pressure on members.
 A new bonus system has now been applied – causing unfairness, complaints, anomalies and distraction.
 24 hour working has started at Wimbledon, with other workshops to follow.

 CWU is still fully recognised for members transferring to Equinix from Telecity.
 Local meetings will still beheld from time to time in Docklands.
 A number of members have joined Digital Realty, as Equinix had to sell off some sites.

-A recurring theme across a number of companies is a brutal approach to members with disabilities/medical problems.
-In Sky, Virgin and Interxion there have been recent cases of dismissal/non payment of wages as reasonable adjustments are refused.
-We can advise on claims.
+A theme across a number of companies is a brutal approach to members with disabilities/medical problems.
+In Sky, Virgin and Interxion there have been recent cases of reasonable adjustments being refused.

-Ofcom have announced that BT will be required to set up Openreach as a subsidiary company, although it will remain part of the BT group.
-This is the next stage in a process begun earlier this year, when Ofcom announced their preference for this option.
-At the time it was widely reported that BT was NOT being split – but the subsidiary company status was in the ‘small print’.
-Details of the changes will now be worked out, which could include a massive ‘TUPE’ transfer to a new employer.
+Ofcom have announced that BT will be required to set up Openreach as a subsidiary company.
+This is the next stage in a process begun earlier this year, when Ofcom announced their preference for this option of subsidiary company status was in the ‘small print’ of their review.
+Details of the changes could include a massive ‘TUPE’ transfer.
+Ofcom consiltation closed 4th October.